-Since 2015, he has acted as Editor and reviewer for all ICC Opinions that are issued by the ICC Banking Commission and the editing of three ICC Opinion publications.
+Since 2015, he has acted as Editor and reviewer for all ICC Opinions that are issued by the ICC Banking Commission and the editing of four ICC Opinion publications.

 Gary is the editor of numerous ICC opinion/DOCDEX publications.
 He is a regular speaker at ICC and other external seminar events on a global basis.